-The brightness of the display can be adjusted for when the radio is in standby and for when it is in use.
-If you use the unit in the bedroom, you may prefer a lower standby brightness level than the standard setting.
-There are three Standby brightness levels and 3 levels for when the radio is in use.
+The brightness of the display can be adjusted for when the radio is in Standby and for when it is in use.
+If you use the unit in the bedroom, you may prefer a lower Standby brightness level than the standard setting.
+There are three brightness levels and an almost off 'night-time' setting.

-- Press the On/Standby button to switch on your radio.
+- Press and release the On/Off button to switch on your radio.
 Access the menu for the current mode by pressing the Menu button. - Rotate the Tuning/Select control until 'System settings' is highlighted on the display.
-Press the control to enter the System Settings menu.
-Rotate the Tuning/Select control until 'Backlight' is highlighted on the display.
+Press the control to enter the system settings menu.
+Rotate the Tuning/Select control until 'Brightness' is highlighted on the display.
 Press the control. - To adjust the display brightness when the radio is switched on rotate the Tuning/Select control until 'Normal' is highlighted on the display.
-To adjust the display brightness when the radio is in standby rotate the Tuning/Select control until 'Standby' is highlighted.
-Press the control to enter the selected brightness adjustment mode.
+To adjust the display brightness when the radio is in Standby rotate the Tuning/Select control until 'Standby' is highlighted.
+Press the control to enter the selected brightness adjustment mode. - 4.
+To adjust the brightness level rotate the Tuning/Select control clockwise to increase the brightness level and anti-clockwise to decrease it.
+The backlight level will change as the control is rotated so that you can see the effect of each setting.
+Note that the backlight is almost completely off at the zero setting.
+Press the control to set the level.
+Press the Menu button to exit.